-Most of us like to play some or the other sports.
+Most of us like to play some of the other sports.
 As long as we are injury free, it is always great fun, but sometimes sports injuries may take place, which can be a bummer!

-Sports injuries are commonly classified into trauma/acute injuries and overuse/stress injuries.
+Sports injuries are commonly classified as trauma/acute injuries and overuse/stress injuries.
 The difference between the two is simple.
 Trauma injuries are due to a sudden twist or pull, or any other impact.
 Stress or overuse injuries occur when a part of our body is over-exercised without enough rest in between.

 Many lists describe the most common sports injuries in men.
 These lists have minor disagreements, but in general, they agree that the most frequent sports injuries are sprains (tearing of ligaments) and strains (over-stretching or tearing of muscles or tendons).
 Bruises or contusions are also a common result of trauma, but bruises rarely cause serious complications.

 - Knee joint injuries: Pain, swelling, and stiffness ligaments or tendons injuries

 - Dehydration: Excessive fluid loss causes heat exhaustion and heat stroke.

 - Groin pull/strain: Symptoms include pain and swelling.